The History of Hamilton

 An Act of Bermuda Legislature declared Hamilton a ‘town’ in 1793.
 It is worth noting that between 1778 and 1784, soldiers from the American War of Independence were stationed regularly in Bermuda and many homes in Hamilton were used by the Government as garrisons for these artillery men.
 The islands of Bermuda would go on to serve a major role in the American War of 1812, developing into the Royal Navy’s largest and most crucial base in the western hemisphere.

-The allotted land for the town of Hamilton measured one hundred and forty-five acres, roughly one square mile.
+The allotted land for the town of Hamilton measured one hundred and forty-five acres, roughly one quarter square mile.
 In January of 1795, with the purchase of the lots of land in Hamilton complete, a meeting took place wherein the freeholders elected a corporation.
 The Corporation of Hamilton had taken over and to this day continues to serve the people of the capital.

 The merchants of Hamilton continued to thrive through their privateering efforts, thanks in part to the American Revolution.
 Construction in the town was booming; warehouses were erected with their owners’ gracious homesteads looming not far.
 The sheltered harbour was now a thoroughfare for trade ships and their wares from as far south as the West Indies.
 The port of Hamilton with her wharves saw the import and export business explode.